plugdata-team/plugdata/README.md

 What doesn't work / needs to be fixed:
-- Perhaps entirely thread-safe yet
+- Perhaps not entirely thread-safe yet
 - Some hacky solutions
 - No VU meter
 - GraphOnParent and Subpatches not supported yet